Lessons on Parameter Sharing across Layers in Transformers: Abstract

 \section{Abstract}

 We propose a novel parameter sharing method for Transformers~\cite{NIPS2017_7181}.
 The proposed approach relaxes a widely used technique, which shares the parameters of one layer with all layers such as Universal Transformers~\cite{dehghani2019}, to improve the efficiency.
 We propose three strategies: \textsc{sequence}, \textsc{cycle}, and \textsc{cycle (rev)} to assign parameters to each layer.
-Experimental results show that the proposed strategies are efficient in terms of the parameter size and computational time.
+Experimental results show that the proposed strategies are efficient in terms of the parameter size and computational time in the machine translation task.
 We also demonstrate that the proposed strategies are effective in the configuration where we use many training data such as the recent WMT competition.
-Our code is publicly available at \href{https://github.com/takase/share_layer_params}{https://github.com/takase/share\_layer\_params}.
+Moreover, we indicate that the proposed strategies are also more efficient than the previous approach~\cite{dehghani2019} on automatic speech recognition and language modeling tasks.